nate-lord/fresh_links/README.md

 This project is built with [WordPress](https://wordpress.org) and uses the [Advanced Custom Fields](http://www.advancedcustomfields.com) and [wp category meta](https://wordpress.org/plugins/wp-category-meta/) plugins.

 HTML scrubbing is done with [Readability](https://bitbucket.org/fivefilters/php-readability/overview).

+RSS retrieval is done with the [Google Feed API](https://developers.google.com/feed/).